|

 everyone.
 Im talking out of my assumptions here, but when official data arent

 available, a guys got to at least try to explain things.
+The doubled return wire isnt the only trick up the

 Bridges sleeve.
 Buried inside its connectors is what Crystal Cable calls an HPSR